NortonGJ/imagePreproc/README.md

   - Modified mass-radius relation

-Existing funcs and methods are in serious need to rewrite.
+Existing functions and methods are in serious need to rewrite.

+Main code wasn't updated to reworked coloring methods.